ashit8450/ECE6310-Introduction-to-Computer-Vision/Lab1-Convolutions,Separable Filters,Sliding Window/README.md

   <img src="https://github.com/ashit8450/ECE6310-Introduction-to-Computer-Vision/blob/master/Lab1-Convolutions%2CSeparable%20Filters%2CSliding%20Window/images/smoothed_sep_sw.jpg" width="310" />
 </p>

-### 3)Execution of file
+#### Conclusion
+The output from all the three variations of the mean filters are the same.
+However the convolution has become faster

+#### Instruction
+The following command needs to be executed first to create an executable, `gcc -o <executable name> lab1_ashit.c`

-The following command needs to be executed to run the program, `python prmplanner.py`
+The following command is then executed to run the program, `./<executable name>`

+Note: While running the program, clone the entire repository for the input images